Microsoft has just announced the public preview of their new Windows Virtual Desktop (WVD) offering at Microsoft Ignite on Tour in Amsterdam today.

 I love the flexibility of the virtual user, it can handle any application and can go as deep into the application as you like.

 This does of course mean the desire to customize workloads to include, for example, your CRM, an Electronic health record or Finance application, increases.

-Back in 2013 when Login VSI 4.1 got released and the majority of desktops were running Windows 7 life was easy.
+When Login VSI 4.1 was released, the majority of desktops were running Windows 7 and life was easy.
 We’d set the default filetype for an application and it would simply work.

 The default and industry standard workloads in Login VSI include launching and using Adobe Reader as part of the virtual user simulation.
 Because Login VSI doesn’t always know which version of Adobe Reader is installed, or where it’s installed, the workload relies on the file type association (FTA) for .pdf documents to be associated with Adobe Reader.

 Login VSI for Load Testing will be used in AccelStor’s R&D labs and Technical Marketing